Plushtoast/dsa5-foundryVTT-wiki/README.md

 * Make sure to set the filename's ending to .md (for markdown).
 * Make sure the filename is all lowercases and starts with the appropriate language prefix (de, en)
 * Also add your newly created page to the contents in the `_sidebar.md` file.
+* Only link to pages or Heading2 with a relative link
+* Use Heading1 only once

 ### Formatting
 For headings paragraphs and stuff check out this page: